AcollaMolla/CAN-BUS-network/README.md

 # CAN_BUS-network
-This library is used to interface woth the CAN Bus: https://github.com/autowp/arduino-mcp2515
+This library is used to interface with the CAN Bus: https://github.com/autowp/arduino-mcp2515